JaxWil24/Hearing_Aid_Accessibility/README.md

 ![image](https://user-images.githubusercontent.com/106329824/198403689-1276ccb1-f2b6-453e-896b-84a72cae1cab.png)
 ## Database Storage
-AWS S3 Bucket has all the requirements for this analysis and will be used for storing data.
+AWS S3 Bucket has all the requirements for this analysis and will be used for project files.
+* Easy to share work
+* Connects to code files

 ## Machine Learning
 The machine learning model will be a logistic regression.